-The Dutch Adrenal Hormone test is very easy to do.
+The DUTCH Adrenal test is very easy to do.
 The directions are extremely clear.
 You take four urine samples at four different times of the day, and they don’t have to be on the same day.
-Then you simply fold up the dry test strips and mail off the kit with six stamps.
+Then you simply fold up the dry test strips and mail them in the enclosed envelope.

 - Second wind late at night